Codecademy/docs/content/powershell/concepts/conditionals/conditionals.md

 **Conditionals** enable execution of code based on provided conditions.
 They take in an expression and check if it is `True` or `False`.
 If the expression is `True`, one set of statements is executed.
 Otherwise, another set of instructions is performed.
 This control of flow makes programs more robust by enabling them to address multiple scenarios.

-There are four types of conditionals in PowerShell:
+There are four types of conditional statements in PowerShell:

 1. `if`
 2. `else`